simraali14/azure_insider_threat_detection/README.md

 # Insider Threat Detection with Azure Synapse and Azure OpenAI

-Detect and investigate insider threats using anomaly detection and generative AI.
-This solution uses **_Azure Synapse, SynapseML, and Azure OpenAI_** to build a scalable solution for identifying and analyzing anomalous user behavior.
+_Brief Summary: Detect and investigate insider threats using anomaly detection and generative AI.
+This solution uses **_Azure Synapse, SynapseML, and Azure OpenAI_** to build a scalable solution for identifying and analyzing anomalous user behavior._

-_Motivation:_ Insider threats remain one of the most challenging security risks to detect and mitigate.
+Insider threats remain one of the most challenging security risks to detect and mitigate.
 Unlike external threats, insiders have legitimate access, making their actions harder to distinguish from normal activity.
+According to the 2025 Verizon Data Breach Investigations Report, 18% of breaches involve internal actors.
+This statistic underscores a significant risk, as trusted personnel are often among the most difficult to detect and the most damaging when compromised.

+To effectively respond to this challenge, organizations need a modern, cloud-based approach that integrates behavioral analytics with generative AI.
+This repository presents a high-level solution that leverages Azure Synapse and Azure OpenAI to detect and investigate insider threats to help cybersecurity analysts prioritize the most critical risks.

 ---
 ## 📌 Project Overview
-This repository showcases a modern four-step approach to insider threat detection:
+Modern four-step approach to insider threat detection:
 1. **Data Ingestion and Storage** – Store structured user log data in Azure Data Lake Storage Gen 2
 2. **Data Processing and Feature Engineering** – Clean logs and extract user behavior features with Spark in Azure Synapse
 3. **Anomaly Detection** – Train and run an anomaly detection model to flag anomalous users with SynapseML